Pollution in Door County, Wisconsin: Air

-In 2002, an air pollution monitor in the county reported an average particulate level of 7.5μg/m, less than reported for Brown and Manitowoc counties, but higher than Vilas County.

-Trees growing in urban areas remove pollution from the air.
-In 2001, tree canopy coverage in developed areas was compiled for 3,109 counties by the US Forest Service.
-Door County ranked 22nd highest in the state and 1,062nd highest nationally for tree cover in developed areas.
-15.1% of the county's developed areas were covered with tree canopies and the county received a Resource Planning Act assessment of "fair" for its urban forest.
+In 2020, a traffic counter near the Bay View Bridge recorded an average of 12,500 daily vehicles.
+Pollution modeling predicts the presence of locally generated air pollution associated with vehicular traffic in the city of Sturgeon Bay.

 In 2022, the Environmental Protection Agency decided that the northern part of the county met its standard for ozone.

 Wells, soils, and surface waters

 19th century

 Water-borne diseases were historically significant in the county.
 The Belgian migration to the county largely ceased after word of the 1856 cholera epidemic in Door County reached Europe.
 From 1859 to 1880, more than ten percent of all recorded deaths in the county were caused by dysentery or diarrhea.
 Death from dysentery or diarrhea was more common in the summer due food and water contamination.

 Aquifers and springs background

 Aquifers

 Door County has three types of aquifers.
-The newest is in a relatively shallow layer of sand and gravel, but tends to not to provide enough water except in the southeastern part of the county.
+The newest is in a relatively shallow layer of sand and gravel, but tends not to provide enough water except in the southeastern part of the county.
 Further down are layers of dolomite bedrock that are recharged by water percolating from the layer of sand and gravel.
 Past the dolomite is a layer of shale that typically does not contain water, although potentially it is a source of oil.
 Past the shale is a layer of sandstone that is also host to a bedrock aquifer.
 Only a few wells tap this deepest and oldest aquifer.
 Due to the tilt of the layers and erosion, there are areas of the county missing certain layers.
 A study of three city wells serving Sturgeon Bay found that water from the surface fell anywhere from 13 to 115 feet per day from the surface down to the dolomite aquifer.
 When the snow melted in the spring, the water coming up from one well changed 9 days later to reflect the character of the new meltwater.